 And thanks to this, the Government listened.

 At a major global summit in December 2014 about online safety, the Prime Minister announced that the UK would introduce such a law.

 The law was passed as part of the Serious Crime Act (2015).
-It is now formally a criminal offence for an adult to send a sexual message to a child.
+It's now a criminal offence for an adult to send a sexual message to a child.

 Has your child received a sexual message from an adult?

 Your child is likely to feel distressed, upset or confused if they've received a sexual message.
 They might even feel guilty and that it's their fault.

 It's a criminal offence for an adult to send a sexual message to a child, so there are lots of things you can do.

 By telling you, they might have prevented the situation from becoming more serious.
 Talk to them about what happened.
 Did they receive the message from a 'friend' or someone they thought was their age?

 Call the police to report it, or call the NSPCC helpline for more advice.